Joint JD/PhD Law-Psychology Program

 - The required existing core program in law and psychology at both schools;

-- Interdisciplinary courses; e.g., Law and Mental Health, Behavioral Science and the Law, Seminar in Advanced Problems in Mental Health Law, Law and the Mind Sciences, and Research in Law & Psychology;
+- Interdisciplinary courses; e.g., Mental Health Law, Behavioral Sciences and the Law, Expert Witnesses, Law and the Mind Sciences;

 - Supervised psycholegal research experience on teams of students’ faculty mentors;